ellagonzales/ellagonzales.github.io/README.md

 - **Leadership:** Find out how I advocate for diversity and inclusion in tech through my leadership positions.

-- **Contact:** Find out how ways to get in touch with me, whether through social media or email.
+- **Contact:** Learn how to get in touch with me, whether through social media or email.

 ## Technologies Used